-Accenture UK has provided targeted training to our Procurement teams who are responsible for sourcing and contracting with Accenture suppliers.
-Specifically, this includes enabling our Procurement teams to understand the nature of slavery and human trafficking risks, and the critical need to assess and understand what steps our proposed suppliers are taking to prevent slavery and human trafficking.
+Accenture UK continues to provide targeted training to 100% of our Procurement specialists who are responsible for sourcing and contracting with Accenture suppliers.
+Specifically, we continue to train our Procurement teams to understand the nature of slavery and human trafficking risks, and the critical need to assess and understand what steps our proposed suppliers are taking to prevent slavery and human trafficking.
+For example, we commissioned a training video to raise awareness of our human rights commitments and what we expect of our people and of our suppliers: this is mandatory training for our UK Procurement team.